This post has been in my drafts for so long. Hopefully, anything I share here will still be of help when you go to Sagada.

-We hiked again to the Hanging Coffins.
+We hiked (again) to the Hanging Coffins.
 They constructed flights of stairs, but they’re steep!
-If my knees could talk, I’m sure they’d be screaming.
+If my knees could talk, they would have been screaming.

 The Igorot people, an ethnic group who usually live in the mountains in Northern Luzon, have been practicing the hanging coffins ritual for centuries.
-The reason for hanging the coffins is said to be for the quick passage of the spirits to heaven.
+Hanging the coffins helps in the quick passage of the spirits to heaven.
 Here are a couple of sites you can read on this ancient ritual.
-Of course, Google can provide more resources. 😛

 Visitors must be careful at the small view deck for the hanging coffins.
-Everyone should also be mindful of the location as it is, after all, a burial site.
+Everyone should also be mindful of the location.
+After all, it is a burial site.
 It could just be me, but I found it weird seeing people take selfies (with big smiles even) with the coffins as their background.

-The Echo Valley is visible along the way to the Hanging Coffins.
-Some shouted to test the echo but were told to keep quiet out of respect of the residents.
+The Echo Valley, on the other hand, is visible along the way to the Hanging Coffins.
+Some tested the echo but were told to keep quiet out of respect for the residents.

-On our way to Baguio, we stopped at the supposedly highest point in the Philippine Highway System located in Halsema Highway in Atok, Benguet, having an elevation of 2,255m (7,400ft) above sea level.
+On our way to Baguio, we stopped at the (previous) highest point in the Philippine Highway System located in Halsema Highway in Atok, Benguet, having an elevation of 2,255m (7,400ft) above sea level.

 Glenn 50’s Diner

 We arrived too late in Baguio to visit a strawberry farm, so we just had dinner at Glenn 50’s Diner.
-I must have been very groggy because I didn’t enjoy my food.
+I was exhausted then, so I didn’t enjoy dinner anymore.

 So the overnight trip ends there.
-It was an enjoyable experience overall.
-I met new friends who I am still in contact with through Facebook, which I think is cool. 🙂
+It was a short but enjoyable experience, overall.
+I met new friends I am still in contact with through Facebook, which I think is cool. 🙂

 - 0900pm etd in manila